WilliamAnimate/encore/docs/playlist.md

-# Setting up your echotune playlist
+# Setting up your Encore playlist

-The echotune playlist "language" is possibly the most simple thing to ever exist.
+The Encore playlist "language" is possibly the most simple thing to ever exist.
 To add the file located at `~/.local/share/Steam/steamapps/music/Portal Stories Mel Soundtrack/31 - Time and Time Again.mp3` to your playlist, you simply add `~/.local/share/Steam/steamapps/music/Portal Stories Mel Soundtrack/31 - Time and Time Again.mp3` into your playlist file.

 ## Example